0xSplits/og-image/README.md

 # 0xSplits Open Graph Images

 ## Local dev
+Make sure to have node installed, currently we're using 18.
+Can find the installation [here](https://nodejs.org/en/download/).
+A node version manager can also be useful, you can read more about it [here](https://github.com/nvm-sh/nvm).

 To setup local development, clone down the repo and run:
 ```bash
 yarn install
 npm install -g vercel
 vercel dev
 ```

+If the vercel installation fails, may need to run it with `sudo` in front.

 Create a .env.local file and fill it in with the appropriate values.